-Desolation Sound is a Pacific North West hidden jewel for boaters.
-Located 95 miles north of Vancouver, British Columbia past the Sunshine Coast, and at the tip of the Strait of Georgia, the area’s deepwater coves and mountainous fjords are a magical backdrop for sail and motorboaters as well as kayakers.
-Minimal tidal exchange in the sound contributes to exceptionally warm ocean waters, and the numerous freshwater lakes ashore, some with tropical-like white sand and aqua blue water, simply add to the attraction.
+Desolation Sound is a Pacific Northwest hidden jewel for boaters.
+Located 95 miles north of Vancouver, British Columbia — past the Sunshine Coast and at the tip of the Strait of Georgia — the area’s deepwater coves and mountainous fjords are a magical backdrop for sailors and motorboaters as well as kayakers.
+Minimal tidal exchange in the sound contributes to exceptionally warm ocean waters and the numerous freshwater lakes ashore, some with tropical-like white sand and aqua-blue water, simply add to the attraction.

-Our group of seven chose to spend one magical week aboard a 45-foot Bavaria yacht.
-When the pandemic threatened international travel in 2020, and shut down the Canada-U.S. border, we were forced to recreate closer to home.
-But calling beautiful British Columbia home, and with a past history of chartering sailboats, we were able to take advantage of a last-minute cancelation, courtesy of an American party unable to cross the border.
-Scoring the premier yacht in the charter fleet for our week in early August was a bonus.
+Some people have chosen to jet off on international vacations again, but our group of seven went searching for a bucket-list trip closer to home.
+We found it in one magical week aboard a 45-foot Bavaria yacht cruising Desolation Sound.
+Calling beautiful British Columbia home and with a past history of chartering sailboats, we were able to take advantage of a last-minute cancellation, scoring the premier yacht in the charter fleet for our week in early August.

 We chartered out of Comox on Vancouver Island with Desolation Sound Yacht Charters.
 While boats can be rented in Nanaimo or Vancouver, Comox was the closest departure point.